 Plants that are not getting as much light as they need will look pale, rather than a healthy green and new growth is spindly, as it reaches for the sun.
 You may also notice that the new leaves are smaller than usual.

 Exposure to Direct Heat

 Placing your houseplant near a direct source of heat such as a radiator or duct, will not only fry your plant but also speed up dehydration.
 Some locations are obviously bad, but sometimes choices are limited.Continue to 5 of 8 below.

 06 of 08

 08 of 08

-When a plant outgrows its pot, the roots circle around inside the pot and start to restrict themselves.
-Pot bound plants often seem to dry out more quickly than normal, because the ratio of roots to soil is too large.
+When a plant outgrows its pot, the roots circle inside the pot and start to restrict themselves.
+Pot bound plants often seem to dry out more quickly than normal, because the ratio of roots to the soil is too large.